top of page

 BEREAVEMENT CARE PACKAGES & LOVIE HEARTS

-Donations to Dakota Lee Foundation help to make Bereavement Care Packages to families who have endured a pregnancy or infant loss, and Lovie Hearts to families with babies in the NICU.
+Donations to the Dakota Lee Foundation help to make Bereavement Care Packages and Lovie Hearts to families with babies in the NICU.

-As of September 1, 2021, we have donated 100 care packages to hospitals, clinics, and on an individual basis.
-We have also donated over 350 Lovie Hearts.
+As of September 1, 2024, we have donated over 100 care packages to hospitals, clinics, and on an individual basis.
+We have also donated over 400 Lovie Hearts.
 Thank you to everyone who donated money and supplies!

-This year, we were able to help pay for a headstone and an urn.
+In 2023, we were able to help cover the costs of a headstone and an urn.

 GET INVOLVED